lmparppei/BeatPlugins/README.md

 ## Accessing the Parser

 Most of the methods here are wrappers for the parser associated with current document.
-The actual underlying parser is accessed through `Beat.currentParser`:
+The actual, underlying parser for the host document can be accessed through `Beat.currentParser`:

 ```
 let parser = Beat.currentParser